 Your goals should be Measurable.
-That is, there should be a system, or method of determining how you are progressing in your effort for attainment.
-By clearly defining your goals, as discussed in the previous step, you will be better able to measure them.
-It's important for you to be able to see your current status, as well as progression toward your goals.
+That is, there should be a system, or method of determining how you are progressing.
+By clearly defining your goals, as discussed in the previous step, you are better able to measure them.
+It's important for you need to be able to see your current status, as well as progression toward your goals.

 We've all seen those giant "thermometers," often displayed by charitable organizations raising money for a cause.
 They show the goal as well as the amount of funds raised.
-Clearly visible - it is so easy to see the goal and the status, or how far along they are.
+Clearly visible; it is so easy to see the goal and the status, or how far along they are.
 What are you using to measure and chart your goals and progress toward achieving them?

-You probably remember the remarkable telethons Jerry Lewis used to host for Muscular Dystrophy.
+You may remember the remarkable telethons Jerry Lewis used to host for Muscular Dystrophy.
 How often did they show you the goal and how much had been raised?